The 20 Best Melanoma Doctors Near Me in Oregon, US

 English

-Anna Bar is a Dermatologist in Portland, Oregon.
+Anna Bar is a Dermatologist practicing medicine in Portland, Oregon.
 Dr. Bar is rated as a Distinguished provider by MediFind in the treatment of Melanoma.
-Her top areas of expertise are Melanoma, Basal Cell Skin Cancer, Squamous Cell Skin Carcinoma, and Head and Neck Squamous Cell Carcinoma (HNSCC).
+She is also highly rated in 6 other conditions, according to our data.
+Her clinical expertise encompasses Melanoma, Basal Cell Skin Cancer, Squamous Cell Skin Carcinoma, and Head and Neck Squamous Cell Carcinoma (HNSCC).

 Distinguished in Melanoma